 Mandatory reporters are to record concerns they have about a child as these concerns may continue, and the pattern may constitute a report to the Child Protection Helpline.

-The documentation relating to the making of a mandatory report is maintained by the Principal and kept in a secure location in the Principal's office.
+The documentation relating to the making of a mandatory report is maintained by the Principal and kept in a secured location.